Introduction

 - The settlement date becomes the start date for the record period of 7 years.

-As for both borrowers not being directly involved, the settlement mark still affects both of them, since credit agencies regard joint accounts as co-responsible.
+Even if both borrowers do not participate directly, the settlement mark still affects them both because credit agencies treat joint accounts as co-responsible.

 7. Taxation Consequences for Cosigners & Joint Debtors